minmin-yuan/Football-Injury-Risk/README.md

 A custom parser converts all formats to a **season_id (start year)**.
 - **Injury Data**
   - Converted dates to datetime
-  - Removed invalid dates (before 2000)
+  - Removed dates before 2000
   - Outlier removal: days_missed > 365
   - Normalized injury_reason and mapped to **11 injury groups**: